huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 - `vocab.json`
 - `config.json`
 - `pytorch_model.bin`
+- `README.md`

 Having added the above files, you should run the follwing to push files to your model repository.
 ```
 git add . && git commit -m "Add model files" && git push
 ```

 Your model in then available under *huggingface.co/{your_username}/{your_chosen_xlsr-large_model_name}* for everybody to use 🎉.

+### How to create the readme

+## Rules of training and evaluation

-## Tips & Tricks
+## Tips and tricks

+TODO...

 ### How to combine multiple datasets into one